 It was a very different case when a Hindu community in northern New Jersey purchased a former YMCA in Sayreville to transform into a temple.
 The issues would seem to be clearer: the building had already been zoned for public use and the parking lot was already there.
 The building was on a busy road with schools, a mall, and a public library, so the volume of traffic and noise was already high.
 Even so, the Hindu community encountered difficulty.
 “Get out Hindoos” and “KKK” were written on the walls of the empty, contested building.
 Not until the Hindus took the matter to the courts were they able to gain clearance to create their temple community.

 In St. Anthony, Minnesota, a 2012 request from a local mosque to transform a former office building into a religious and cultural center was summarily rejected after disparaging remarks about Islam were made in the public meeting.
-In response, the United States Attorney’s Office in Minneapolis launched a formal investigation into the city’s possible violation of the Religious Land Use and Institutionalized Persons Act (RLUIPA).
-While at the time of this writing the investigation is ongoing, cases like the one in Murfreesboro and St. Anthony showcase the difficulties faced by American mosque communities in the aftermath of 9/11.
+In response, the United States Attorney’s Office in Minneapolis launched a formal investigation into the city’s possible violation of the Religious Land Use and Institutionalized Persons Act (RLUIPA), a 2000 law that requires that “No government shall impose or implement a land use regulation in a manner that imposes a substantial burden on the religious exercise of a person, including a religious assembly or institution, unless the government demonstrates that imposition of the burden on that person, assembly, or institution— (A) is in furtherance of a compelling governmental interest; and (B) is the least restrictive means of furthering that compelling governmental interest.”
+In 2014, the U.S. Attorney announced a settlement: the Abu Huraira Islamic Center would open in the proposed location.
+After two years of conflict, a local imam offered a literal olive branch to St. Anthony’s mayor, acknowledging the end of the legal dispute and the beginning of a new relationship between the local Muslim community and the rest of the city.
+Cases like the one in Murfreesboro and St. Anthony showcase the difficulties faced particularly by American mosque communities in the aftermath of 9/11.

 Neighborhood efforts can often have a damaging effect on religious communities’ ability to build.
 When the Sikhs in the San Fernando Valley proposed to convert a single-family residence on Plummer Street in North Hills into a gurdwara, the city rejected their plan.
 Neighbors gathered signatures expressing their concern about its effect on a residential neighborhood.
 Many Sikhs, on the other hand, felt the issue was religious discrimination.
 A similar feeling pervaded the case in Bee Cave, a suburb of Austin, Texas when a local couple sought court action in 2008 to have the newly built temple demolished.
 Both parties settled out of court four years later with the gurdwara intact.
 In Palm Bay, Florida, the Church of Iron Oak, a local pagan community, was pursued by city officials when a passerby objected to the Imbolc (Candlemas, the Festival of Lights) celebration that took place without a permit at the home of Iron Oak’s religious leader.
 To the Iron Oak community, this singling out seemed to be a clear issue of discrimination.